-- (a) To provide for safe, functional, and connected activity centres that offer a diverse range of goods, services and activities as well as places to live and stay. - (b) To support sustainable urban neighbourhoods that accommodate a growing population, whilst protecting and enhancing heritage protected areas and other areas of identified or notable character, or which contribute strongly to a sense of place. - (c) To support an urban environment that encourages healthy, active and sustainable living. - (d) To set aside land to provide for civic, social and community infrastructure.
+- (a) To provide for safe, functional, connected and activity centres that offer a diverse range of goods, services and activities as well as places to live and stay. - (b) To support sustainable urban neighborhoods that accommodate a growing population, whilst protecting and enhancing areas of authentic character, heritage or sense of place. - (c) To support an urban environment that encourages healthy, active and sustainable living. - (d) To set aside land to provide for civic, social and community infrastructure.